DoYouThinkImNotExperiencedUser/RobLogs/README.md

 `docker compose up -d`
 - Wait for the services to boot up (if doesnt work run it with sudo, the status can be checked with `docker ps`
 - In your web browser, type your server's local ip with port 3000 (http://[IP]:3000) (if you're on local network/vpn'd to the network of the remote machine)
-- It will ask you to log in, default login is admin:admin, then it will ask you for new password (make it something strong and secure!!)
+- It will ask you to log in, default login is `admin:admin`, then it will ask you for new password (make it something strong and secure!!)
 - Now you're logged in, great!
 Navigate to "Connections tab", type "Loki" in the search bar and click on it, and then click on "Add new data source"
 - Type in `http://loki:3100`